-Finlandia’s Open Safe Taskforce, in partnership with the Western Upper Peninsula Health Department and the Finlandia Emergency Management Committee, has been working diligently over the summer months to prepare campus for the return of students.
-Across campus, new policies will be implemented to ensure the safety of our students, faculty and staff.
+Finlandia’s Open Safe Taskforce, in partnership with the Western Upper Peninsula Health Department and the Finlandia Emergency Management Committee, worked diligently over the summer months to prepare campus for the return of students.
+Across campus, new policies have been implemented to ensure the safety of our students, faculty and staff.

 – First and foremost, the health, safety and welfare of students, faculty, staff, and our neighbors in the Hancock community;

 – limit and mitigate the spread of COVID-19 throughout our campus and Hancock community;

 – providing an excellent Finlandia education to every student; and